Thilakmani-dev/org-chart/README.md

 # Organization Chart App

 Welcome to the Organization Chart App!
-This application allows users to view an organization's structure, search for employees by name and designation, filter through teams, and drag employees from one manager to another.
+This application allows users to view an organization's structure in tree view, search for employees by name and designation, filter through teams, and drag employees from one manager to another.

 ## Features